Understanding the intersectionality of rights

 Human rights cannot be segmented into individual elements because everything connects to everything else.Rick Frost, Winnipeg Foundation CEO

 Questions related to human rights have always been important to The Winnipeg Foundation.
 Our vision is ‘a Winnipeg where community life flourishes for all,’ and the last two words of that simple statement capture the essence of our mandate.
 The largest grant in our history ($6 million) went to the Canadian Museum for Human Rights.
 In looking at our grant-making priorities today, reconciliation between Indigenous and non-Indigenous communities is a prominent priority.
 The Foundation has also provided significant support for refugees and asylum seekers.
 We take serious interest in gender equity, the rights of the LGBTQIA community and the growing importance of the environment as a human right.
 Human rights cannot be segmented into individual elements because everything connects to everything else.

 Winnipeg has defined itself as a City of Human Rights.
 While this leadership symposium was one small step, it does represent the ongoing challenge of finding the time and the means to grow our knowledge and commitment towards making the vision a reality.

-Foundation CEO, Rick Frost shares a message in The Last Word at the end of every Working Together magazine.
+Foundation CEO, Rick Frost shares a message at the end of every Working Together magazine.
 Download or view the full Fall 2019 issue on our Publications page.